 I walked away with a stack of half-torn cookies clutched in my hand.
 I sat at the kitchen table by the window.
 She poured me a glass of milk and brought a small plate to put the cookie pieces on.
 I cautiously took a bite.
-Sweet but not too sweet, I’d never tasted anything like this before.
+Sweet but not too sweet, I’d never tasted anything like it before.
 The cookie was soft, not hard like most cookies I’d eaten.
 The moist cakey cookies stuck to the roof of my mouth and my fingers, I had to wash them down with milk and lick my fingers clean.
 I asked if I could have some more.
 “Why certainly,” she said beaming proudly as she brought the cookie jar over to the table.

 I recently verified this memory with my mother asking, “did grandma Phelps keep a cookie jar at the top of the cellar stairs?”
 Indeed, she did, my mother confirmed.
 That was my introduction to molasses cookies.

 Many years ago my mother gave me the recipe on a 3 x 5 card.
 Over the years it became stained with molasses fingerprints and smeared flour.
 When we’d make them we’d simply pull out the card and follow the directions not giving it much thought.
 I am notorious for improvising in the kitchen but when it comes to baking that is not a good idea.
-Baking is science at work, I always followed the molasses cookie recipe to the letter.
+Baking is science, I always followed the molasses cookie recipe to the letter.